Home » Read & Learn » WordPress » 11 Things Website Owners Underestimate Before the Holidays

 Underestimating Traffic Spikes

-Problem: Holiday sales can bring a surge in traffic, which may overwhelm servers and lead to website crashes.
+• Problem: Holiday sales can surge traffic, potentially overwhelming servers and causing website crashes.

 Neglecting Mobile Optimization